anluu24806/Mini_project/README.md

 | Nguyen Danh Bao   | 202400094   | [bao.nd2400094@sis.hust.edu.vn](mailto:bao.nd2400094@sis.hust.edu.vn) |
 | Nguyen Bao Phong    | 202416731   | [phong.nb2416731@sis.hust.edu.vn](mailto:phong.nb2416731@sis.hust.edu.vn) |
 | Nguyen Tran Trung  | 202400117   | [trung.nt2400117@sis.hust.edu.vn](mailto:trung.nt2400117@sis.hust.edu.vn) |
+You can find a comprehensive explanation of our problem modeling, data generation techniques, results, and further details in "our full report."
+#Problem
+There are N classes labeled 1, 2, ..., N that need to be scheduled.
+##Each class i has:
++,t(i): the number of sessions (time slots) it requires +,g(i): the teacher assigned to teach the class +,s(i): the number of students in the class.
+There are M classrooms labeled 1, 2, ..., M, where: c(i): the seating capacity of room i.
+The week consists of 5 days (from Monday to Friday), each day has 12 periods (6 in the morning and 6 in the afternoon), making a total of 60 time slots numbered from 1 to 60.
+##The goal is to schedule the classes (assigning a day, time slot, and room for each class), satisfying the following constraints:
++,Classes taught by the same teacher must not overlap in time.
++,The number of students in a class must not exceed the capacity of the assigned classroom.
++,The number of scheduled classes should be maximized.